What is an Epithelial Cells in Urine Test?

 There is no known risk to having the test

 What do the results mean?

-Results are often reported as an approximate amount, such as "few," moderate," or "many" cells.
-"Few" cells are generally considered in the normal range.
-"Moderate" or "many" cells may indicate a medical condition such as:
+Results are often reported as a general amount, such as "few," moderate," or "many" cells.
+A normal result is typically "few" cells.
+"Moderate" or "many" cells may be a sign of a medical condition, such as:

-If your results are not in the normal range, it doesn't necessarily mean that you have a medical condition that requires treatment.
-You may need more tests before you can get a diagnosis.
-To learn what your results mean, talk to your health care provider.
+If your results are not normal, it doesn't always mean that you have a medical condition that needs treatment.
+You may need more tests before your provider can make a diagnosis.
+To learn what your results mean, talk with your provider.

 Is there anything else I need to know about an epithelial cells in urine test?

 There are three types of epithelial cells that line the urinary tract.
 They are called transitional cells, renal (kidney) tubular cells, and squamous cells.